12 Uncertainty

 Properties

 In a classic statistical modeling context, hydrologists are interested in the uncertainties of model parameters, assuming that they reflect general properties of interest such as (causal) feature effect sizes.
 In machine learning, parameters such as weights in neural networks often do not lend themselves to such an intuitive interpretation.
 There are often neither uniquely optimal nor robust parameter settings.
-To analyze the properties of interest, such as feature effects and importance, we can generalize the notion of parameters to general properties of interest of the data distribution.
-These properties and their uncertainties can be efficiently estimated, for example, using targeted learning (Van der Laan and Rose 2011).
-Alternatively, the same properties and uncertainties can be estimated using post-hoc interpretability techniques (Freiesleben et al. 2024).
+To analyze the properties of interest, such as feature effects and importance, you can generalize the notion of parameters to general properties of interest of the data distribution.
+These properties and their uncertainties can be efficiently estimated, for example, using targeted learning [6].
+Alternatively, the same properties and uncertainties can be estimated using post-hoc interpretability techniques [7].
 This allows hydrologists to answer questions about the most effective or important feature of water supply.

-Unfortunately, we don’t have access to \(T\).
-If we did, we wouldn’t have to estimate anything at all.
-Therefore, we usually look at the expected error in our estimation, such as the expectation over datasets used in the estimation.
+Unfortunately, you don’t have access to \(T\).
+If you did, you wouldn’t have to estimate anything at all.
+Therefore, you usually look at the expected error in your estimation, such as the expectation over datasets used in the estimation.

-The reason the expected error can be quantified is the so-called bias-variance decomposition, which works for many known distance functions such as the mean squared error or the 0-1 loss (Domingos 2000):
+The reason the expected error can be quantified is the so-called bias-variance decomposition, which works for many known distance functions such as the mean squared error or the 0-1 loss [8]:

 \[ \underbrace{\mathbb{E}[L(T,\hat{T})]}_{\text{Expected error}} = \underbrace{L(\mathbb{E}[\hat{T}],T)}_{\text{Bias}} + \underbrace{\mathbb{E}[(L(\hat{T},\mathbb{E}[\hat{T}])]}_{\text{Variance}} \]

-• Bias describes how the expected estimate differs from the true target value \(T\).
-In a frequentist interpretation, the idea is that if we repeatedly estimate our target we will be correct on average.
+- Bias describes how the expected estimate differs from the true target value \(T\).
+In a frequentist interpretation, the idea is that if you repeatedly estimate your target you will be correct on average.
 A biased estimator systematically underestimates or overestimates the target quantity.

-Specifying a machine learning task means to specifying three things: 1. the prediction target \(Y\); 2. a notion of loss \(L\); 3. the input features \(X=(X_1,\dots,X_p)\).
+Specifying a machine learning task means specifying three things: 1. the prediction target \(Y\); 2. a notion of loss \(L\); 3. the input features \(X=(X_1,\dots,X_p)\).
 In machine learning theory, these three objects are usually considered fixed.
-Inn most practical settings, however, they must be chosen carefully.
+In most practical settings, however, they must be chosen carefully.

 Prediction target

-Often, what we truly want to predict is rather vague, making it difficult to operationalize.
+Often, what you want to predict is vague, making it difficult to operationalize.
 How do you define the flow of a river?
 Is one measurement enough?
 Where to place the sensor?
 Or should you place multiple sensors and average over many measurements?
-Vague target variables are especially common among social scientists, who are usually interested in latent variables that cannot be measured directly.
+Vague target variables are especially common in the social sciences.
+Social scientists are often interested in latent variables that cannot be measured directly.
 Think of concepts like intelligence, happiness, or motivation.
 For empirical research, these variables need to be operationalized by some measurable proxy.
 For example, using grades as a proxy for intelligence, money as a proxy for utility, or hours spent as a proxy for motivation.
 Operationalizations of latent variables are often debatable, to say the least.

 The operationalization error describes the difference between the true prediction target \(Y_{true}\) and its operationalization \(Y\) according to some distance function \(d\): \[ \epsilon_{operationalize}:=d(Y_{true},Y) \]

-The operationalization error is a big topic in measurement theory (Diamantopoulos, Riefler, and Roth 2008), but it still needs to be better bridged to scientific practice (Carpentras 2024).
+The operationalization error is a big topic in measurement theory [9], but it still needs to be better bridged to scientific practice [10].

 Loss